 Raja Ampat Liveaboard Diving Holidays

-North and South best describe diving Raja Ampat.
+North and South best describe scuba diving Raja Ampat.
 With North Raja Ampat being more drift diving in nutrient-rich waters, therefore, attract masses of schooling fish.
-Barracuda, horse-eye jacks and Marauding sharks which are often seen on dive sites here.
+Barracuda, horse-eye jacks, and Marauding sharks which are often seen on dive sites here.

 In conclusion, this is a great liveaboard destination to see a significant variation of underwater life.

 When choosing a Raja Ampat liveaboard you can decide to stay there are combine multiple dive destinations during your liveaboard cruise.

 - Triton Bay

 Raja Ampat Marine life

 In the coral triangle are more than 1400 fish species that you can find during your dive safari.
 This dive destination is a great place for macro as well as wide-angle photography.